Clubs & Organisers

 Bear in mind that your chosen domain could be taken by another business, so it is always good to agree on a few different options.

 You can purchase a domain name from hosting sites, such as WordPress and Wix, but remember there are multiple providers out there.
 Sites ending in .com tend to be more expensive than those ending in .org or .co.uk.
 Have a look at the different options available and think about what will work best for your club and your budget.

 If your club already owns a domain name, it can be redirected to your new site with the help of an IT professional.
 Again, ask around in your club as you will likely have members or know of someone with the IT skills needed.

 WEBSITE TOP TIPS

 - Your club website should be clear and simple to use.
-Think about colour schemes and always ensure that content is easy to read – the average reading age of the UK population is nine, so try to imagine if a nine-year-old could read your content before publishing it
+Always ensure that content is easy to read – the average reading age of the UK population is nine, so try to imagine if a nine-year-old could read your content before publishing it

 - Always use high resolution images and club logos where possible, this will prevent your images appearing pixelated and grainy

 - Ensure your ‘Contact Us’ page is up to date so that people can contact you with any membership or event queries

 - There is no such thing as too much testing!
 Ask other club members or your club committee for honest feedback on any changes you make to the site.
 The more club members that view and test any new changes, the better knowledge you’ll have of how the site displays on different web browsers and device

 - Visit other club’s websites and take note of features you think work well and look good